DaveSkender/Stock.Indicators/docs/examples/CustomIndicators/README.md

     int lookbackPeriods)
     where TQuote : IQuote
   {
-    // sort quotes and convert to list
-    List<TQuote> quotesList = quotes
+    // sort quotes and convert to collection or list Collection<TQuote> quotesList = quotes
       .ToSortedCollection();

     // initialize results